 - The Treasurer shall keep full and accurate books of account of all financial transactions of the Corporation, shall open these books for inspection at any time deemed necessary by the Board of Directors, and shall render a financial statement when called upon by the Board of Directors.

 - The Treasurer shall pay all bills duly approved by the Board of Directors and see that appropriate legal and tax forms are filed and taxes, fines, fees, or other levies are paid.

 - Other positions may be created, and persons appointed thereto, by the Board of Directors.

 - All legal instruments and other obligations of the Corporation of every nature and description shall be executed, countersigned, or otherwise approved by the President, and a copy must be provided to the Secretary.

 - The Officers are responsible for maintaining appropriate records to account for all property purchased for or owned by the Corporation, and for corporate activities in general.

 The Board of Directors must approve all expenditures.

-- The Annual General Meeting of OSFCI shall be on the first (1st) Monday following the first Sunday in May beginning in 2020 at the Registered Office of the Corporation, or such other location as the Board of Directors may determine.
+- The Annual General Meeting of OSFCI shall be on the Monday following the first (1st) Sunday of each May beginning in 2020 at the Registered Office of the Corporation, or such other location as the Board of Directors may determine.

-- By a unanimous vote of the Board, the annual meeting can be re-scheduled for cause.
+- By a unanimous vote of the Board, the Annual General Meeting can be re-scheduled for cause.
 The cause of the rescheduling must be clearly stated in the rescheduling notice.